PhD Studentships: Borders, migration and civil society

 This topic invites proposals for research investigating the changing significance of borders and migration for coastal communities, taking into account the role of sea borders and their renewed significance post-Brexit.
 We particularly welcome proposals focusing on Wales and the UK-Ireland border.
 Proposals may involve local field research, comparative or historical methods.

-2. Policing of borders and migration
+2. Criminology and policing of borders and migration

 3: Bilingualism, language acquisition and migrants